Post job

 Customer service representatives are the first point of contact of the customers, acting as the frontiers of the company and help in driving customer loyalty and retention by leaving a great impression and resolving all of their concerns.
 They accommodate customer queries by providing useful and comprehensive information about any products or services.
 Some would use that as an opportunity to market and promote more sales.
 The most challenging issues they use to handle are customer complaints and processing of refunds and returns.
 They also assist in basic troubleshooting or accounts and payment setup with the use of specific guidelines or step by step procedures.
 At most, they help and solve customer issues on their own, but sometimes they would need support from supervisors or other departments.

-As far as similarities go, this is where it ends because an account representative responsibility requires skills such as "patient accounts," "cpt," "medical terminology," and "medical billing."
+While similarities exist, there are also some differences between account representatives and customer service representative.
+For instance, account representative responsibilities require skills such as "patient accounts," "cpt," "medical terminology," and "medical billing."
 Whereas a customer service representative is skilled in "cleanliness," "pos," "sales floor," and "home health."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 An insurance representative serves as a client's point of contact in insurance companies.
 Their responsibilities include researching client opportunities, reaching out to potential clients to offer products and services, discussing terms and policies, providing detailed advice, and assisting in every procedure, ensuring convenience and client satisfaction.
 Aside from securing sales, an insurance representative may also process applications and claims while adhering to the company's policies and regulations.
 Furthermore, they may also perform clerical tasks such as handling calls and correspondence, arranging appointments, and maintaining records of all transactions.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that account representative responsibilities requires skills like "customer satisfaction," "medical terminology," "financial assistance," and "telephone calls."
-But an insurance representative might use skills, such as, "health insurance," "auto insurance," "medical insurance," and "appeals."
+For example, resumes show us that account representative responsibilities requires skills like "customer satisfaction," "medical terminology," "financial assistance," and "telephone calls."
+But an insurance representative might use other skills in their typical duties, such as, "health insurance," "auto insurance," "medical insurance," and "appeals."

 Call center representatives are employees who take customer calls in the company's contact center.
 They answer incoming calls related to their account.
 Call center representatives are trained on the company's products, policies, and guidelines.
 They are expected to know the ins and outs of every company product under their account before they are assigned to the operations floor.
 Once they are deemed efficient enough to handle calls, they begin to take customer inquiries and try to resolve them during the call.
 Call center representatives are expected to follow company policies and procedures and to meet the goals set by the company.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from account representatives resumes, they are more likely to have skills like "patient accounts," "cpt," "medical terminology," and "medical billing."
-But a call center representative might have skills like "strong customer service," "troubleshoot," "bartending," and "inbound phone calls."
+The required skills of the two careers differ considerably.
+For example, account representatives are more likely to have skills like "patient accounts," "cpt," "medical terminology," and "medical billing."
+But a call center representative is more likely to have skills like "strong customer service," "troubleshoot," "bartending," and "inbound phone calls."